Menopause in Women

 Provides tools to manage stress and overwhelming emotions

-3. Improves mental health during menopause
+3. Improves menopause mental health

 Addresses hormonal changes affecting the mind